I wasted years of my life doing all my writing on Microsoft Word. But that’s all over now. I have finally seen the light.

-If, however, you’re looking for something to make your writing life easier, something that will help you be more creative and product, I recommend you do the following:
+If, however, you’re looking for something to make your writing life easier, something that will help you be more creative and productive, I recommend you:

 - Go grab a copy of Scrivener.
 It really is a steal for the value you get.
 There’s even a free trial version of it.
 Check it out here.
 Use the coupon code “selfpublishing” during checkout to receive $9 off.